Energy in Mexico: Geothermal power

 Mexico had the sixth greatest geothermal energy production in 2019.
 Mexico is home to the largest geothermal power stations in the world, the Cerro Prieto Geothermal Power Station.

+As of 2026, another of the largest operational plants is :es:Central geotermoeléctrica Los Azufres.

+In 2017, Los Humeros III entered operation, situated upon the Los Humeros volcanic caldera.

 Electricity

 In 2022, Mexico's electricity generation primarily came from four key sources: natural gas (56.8%), oil (13.5%), coal (6.8%), and renewables (19.5%)—which included hydroelectric power, wind energy, solar PV systems, geothermal energy, biofuels, and waste.
+As of 2026, most of Mexico's electricity comes from oil (33 TWh) and gas (221 TWh).